 The clinical processes described in chapter X and the quality monitoring and improvement described in chapter X are designed to maximize the adherence to possible crucial working mechanisms, to deliver a consistent and coherent treatment by the whole team and to prevent iatrogenic harm.
 It is assumed that these not only contribute to good outcome, but also to a professional and supportive working environment, preventing staff turnover or absences.
 Substantial time and effort is invested in activities that do not directly involve face-to-face patient contact.
 Still, they are assumed to be necessary for success.
 We believe risks increase when organizations try to save money by reducing the focus on quality in the system (for example reducing training or supervision, increasing the case load per therapist, insisting on more direct patient contact with loss of reflection time, and so on).
-Therefore it is important that the organization commits itself to implement MBT as it is intended.
+In this latter regard, MBT for severe developmental trauma and/or Personality Disorder is necessarily a team approach which requires some indirect and shared reflective spaces for integrating the combined group and individual components of the programme, and for generating coherence in the team.
+The multiple perspectives of different team members is also an important component in the assessment and management of clinical risk in this patient population.
+Therefore, it is important that the organization commits itself to implement MBT as it is intended.
 A list of programme recommendations that might help management judge whether commitment is feasible can be found in appendix X (see also 3.2.).
 This includes considering the following issues at an organizational level:

 - The management of the organization should have some basic knowledge about the programme and the intentions behind the quality system.
 They should understand MBT well enough to support procedures that can help to improve treatment integrity.
-The institute should introduce a quality and outcome monitoring protocol from the start, in order not only to be committed at the beginning, but also to be committed while the programme is running. - Introducing a quality system requires acceptance and understanding of the necessity of investing time and money in activities that are not primarily patient-related.
-This includes reflections, supervision, intervision, adherence measures etc. Roughly estimated, about 60-65% of the time is direct patient-contact in MBT. - The management should be aware of the specific risks of treating the most complex and crisissensitive patients; they shouldn't become overly anxious when confronted with severe incidents like aggression or suicide attempts, which are related to the pathology of these patients.
+The institute should introduce a quality and outcome monitoring protocol from the start, in order not only to be committed at the beginning, but also to be committed while the programme is running. - Introducing a quality system requires acceptance and understanding of the necessity of investing time and money in activities that are not primarily patient related.
+This includes reflections, supervision, intervision, adherence measures etc. Roughly estimated, about 60-65% of the time is direct patient-contact in MBT.